ThijnK/JUGE/docs/MAZE.md

    ```sh
    docker run -v %cd%\tools\maze:/home/maze --name=JUGE -it --cpus=2 --memory=4g junitcontest/infrastructure:latest
    ```
+   Again, you can change the volume path to the tool folder you want to benchmark.
 1. Inside the container, run the Maze tool:

    ```sh